turingschool/curriculum/source/codenow/getting_started_with_processing.markdown

 It'll take a few minutes to install because RP is a big library.
 You can continue reading ahead while it's running.

+### Setup Java on Windows

+* Download and run the Java installer: http://java.com/en/download/index.jsp
+* Add Java to the path: http://java-buddy.blogspot.com/2012/01/set-path-for-jdk-7-on-windows-8.html

+Verify it's installed by opening a new command prompt and typing `java -version`

 ## Understanding Graphics

 Most computer programs you've ever used have a GUI or "Graphical User Interface".
 You make a GUI do things by clicking the mouse on certain buttons, boxes, shapes, etc.